wkolowski/Type-Theory-Wishlist/README.md

     arg6
     x7 => fun y => ...
 ```

 Last but not least, there is special syntax for applying functions which have a lot of complex arguments.
 To apply a function `f` in this way, we write `f $` and then list the arguments below on separate lines.
 We can supply the arguments positionally in order and also by name, in which case they can appear out of order.
 This syntax is inspired by Haskell's `$` operator, and may also be used to avoid parenthesis hell when a function takes a lot of other functions as arguments.

 **Status: mostly standard, with `@` for explicit arguments and `$` for complex application being new, but very easy to implement.**

 TODO:
 - Figure out the precise workings of "all functions take just one argument which is a big record".
+- Describe default and optional arguments and how they relate to record types.

 ## [Path types and the rest of Cubical Type Theory](Paths) <a id="paths"></a> [↩](#toc)